Atomic length on Weyl groups

 In this section, we consider again only finite Weyl groups, which we will again simply denote by $W$.
-We prove that the atomic length is surjective by two independent methods, providing different insights.
+We prove that the image of the atomic length is the integer interval $\llbracket 0, \sL(w_0)\rrbracket$, using two independent methods providing different insights.
 Recall that we have proved in \Cref{atomic_longest_element} that the element of $W$ realising the largest atomic length is $w_0$, the longest element of $W$.

 \begin{Lem} The integer $\sL(w_0)$ is given by the following formulas. \begin{enumerate} \item For the classical types $X_n$, we have

 \item For the exceptional types, we have the following values.

 \end{enumerate} \end{Lem}